Musée de l'Imprimerie

-The Musée de l'Imprimerie is a museum in Lyon, France, with the mission of enhancing, conserving, documenting and valuing the heritage of printed books and graphic arts.
+The Musée de l'Imprimerie ([myze də lɛ̃pʁimʁi]; Musée de l'Imprimerie et de la Communication Graphique; or MICG) is a museum in Lyon, France, with the mission of enhancing, conserving, documenting and valuing the heritage of printed books and graphic arts.

 The museum was inaugurated in 1964.
-In 2006 the Grand Guide Michelin France awarded it two stars out of three and in 2007, the museum had 16,819 visitors.
+In 2006, the Grand Guide Michelin France awarded it two stars out of three and in 2007, the museum had 16,819 visitors.